 The total size of all uploaded files may not exceed the equivalent of 70 pages when printed by HRSA.
 The page limit includes the abstract, project and budget narrative, attachments, and letters of commitment and support required in HRSA's SF-424 R&R Application Guide and this NOFO.
 The page limit includes the abstract, project and budget narratives, attachments including biographical sketches (biosketches), and letters of commitment and support required in HRSA's SF-424 R&R Application Guide and this NOFO.
+The page limit asketches (biosketches), and letters of commitment and support required in HRSA's SF-424 R&R Application Guide and this NOFO.
 Standard OMB-approved forms that are included in the application package do not count in the page limitation.
 (Biographical Sketches do count in the page limitation).
 Indirect Cost Rate Agreement and proof of non-profit status (if applicable) will not be counted in the page limit.
 We strongly urge you to take appropriate measures to ensure your application does not exceed the specified page limit.